-GPS(GNSS)/IMU Data Collection for Accurate Acquisition of Airborne Imagery
+GPS(GNSS)/IMU Data Collection for Accurate Acquisition of Airborne LiDAR and Imagery

-Collection of GPS/IMU data is the cornerstone of accurate and reliable airborne imagery or photography.
-That’s why we use a tightly coupled GPS and IMU (inertial measurement unit) receiver for all of our projects and deliver this data along with the digital imagery to our clients and partners.
+Collection of GPS/IMU data is the cornerstone of accurate and reliable airborne imagery and LiDAR point clouds.
+That’s why we use tightly coupled GPS and IMU (inertial measurement unit) receivers for all of our projects and deliver this data along with the digital imagery to our clients and partners.
 For LiDAR projects, this data is essential for producing accurate point clouds.

-During the acquisition of aerial imagery, the onboard GPS (or GNSS) receiver accurately captures altitude, latitude and longitude coordinates so the absolute location of the camera is recorded as each image frame is collected.
-Simultaneously, the IMU is recording details on the attitude (pitch, yaw and roll) of the camera system at the instant of each image frame acquisition.
+During an aerial acquisition, the onboard GNSS receiver accurately captures altitude, latitude and longitude coordinates so the absolute location of the sensor is recorded.
+Simultaneously, the IMU is recording details on the attitude (pitch, yaw and roll) of the sensor system during the acquisition flight.

-This combination of information from the GPS and IMU is essential for LiDAR data processing.
-Having GNSS and IMU data is critical for effecient photogrammetric processing, by our clients and partners, of geometrically accurate imagery.
-It not only results in higher quality imagery, the GPS/IMU system can dramatically reduce the number of ground control points that must be surveyed in concert with the flight – decreasing the overall cost of a mapping project or orthophoto project.
+This combination of information from the GNSS and IMU is essential for LiDAR data processing.
+Having GNSS and IMU data is critical for effecient photogrammetric processing, for geometrically accurate imagery.
+It not only results in higher quality imagery, the GPS/IMU system can dramatically reduce the number of ground control points that must be surveyed in concert with the flight – decreasing the overall cost of a, mapping project or orthophoto project.

 NovAtel SPAN-SE GPS(GNSS)/INS Receiver

 Midwest Aerial takes pride in acquiring imagery over your area of interest when you need it.
 And we get it right the first time.
 That’s one of the reasons we use tightly coupled GPS/IMU (inertial measurement unit) systems for accurate and reliable acquisition of digital imagery positional and orientation data.